Top 10 Winter Travel Destinations in China

 Noteworthy Information A Word of Caution

 Be prepared for very large crowds if you plan to travel at the Chinese New Year.
-The New Year date for 2014 is January 31st.
-It is a 15-day event of which 3 are public holidays.
+It is a 15-day event of which 7-8 are public holidays.
 Millions of Chinese travel domestically and locally during the first half to be with family.
 Road and rail transit systems are packed to the hilt and it is unwise to plan travel as a tourist within China during this time.
 Restaurants and shops have limited hours.
 Make all your bookings well in advance.
 This is, however, a good time to visit Beijing as the absence of local crowds gives you a leisurely experience of the Forbidden City and other tourist attractions of Beijing.

 To travel is to enhance one's life experience and witness a cultural smorgasbord of lifestyle and traditions.
 Chinese history is rich with ancient gems of philosophical thinking such as Taoism and Confucianism and has evolved through a period of 5000 years to modern day China.
 Its society's fabric has been woven from yarn that has been spun through five stages - primitive, slave, feudal, semi-feudal, semi-colonial and socialist.